-When accidents happen, reports need to be made.
+When accidents happen, you need to make a report.

 CCTV monitoring cameras that provide crystal clear images, can be used to understand exactly what’s happened and the appropriate action (if necessary) can be taken.

 There are also occurrences where altercations occur.
-If you know you’re being watched, you’re more likely to keep your behaviour in check.
+If you know you’re being under surveillance, you’re more likely to keep your behaviour in check.

 4. Preventing operational disruption

 Expensive equipment needs to be hired.

 Projects need completing on time and to budget to ensure a profitable outcome.